Dr Vanessa Enriquez Raido

 PhD in Education (Translation Pedagogy), MA in Translation and Intercultural Studies, Postgraduate Diploma in Translation and Computer-based Text Processing, BA in Translation Studies and Interpreting (Spanish, English & German).

-After completing her four-year Bachelor of Arts in Translation Studies and Interpreting (Universidad Alfonso X El Sabio, Madrid, 2000), Vanessa obtained her Postgraduate Diploma in Translation and Computer-based Text Processing from the Universitat Pompeu Fabra (Barcelona, 2002), her Master's degree in Translation and Intercultural Studies from the Universitat Rovira i Virgili (Tarragona, 2005) and her PhD in Translation Education from the Universitat Ramon Llull (Barcelona, 2011).
+After completing her four-year Bachelor of Arts in Translation and Interpreting Studies (Universidad Alfonso X El Sabio, Madrid, 2000), Vanessa obtained her Postgraduate Diploma in Translation and Computer-based Text Processing from the Universitat Pompeu Fabra (Barcelona, 2002), her Master's degree in Translation and Intercultural Studies from the Universitat Rovira i Virgili (Tarragona, 2005) and her PhD in Translation Education from the Universitat Ramon Llull (Barcelona, 2011).
 She was first appointed 0.5 Senior Tutor within the University of Auckland's Translation Studies Department in 2008, where she was later appointed 0.5 Lecturer in 2010, followed by her promotion to full-time Senior Lecturer in 2013 and to Senior Lecturer Above the Bar in 2015.
-Her research expertise lies in the fields of (i) translator education, (ii) information literacy for translators, (iii) translation technology and its teaching, and (iv) translation process research.
+Her research expertise lies in the fields of (i) translator education, (ii) online information literacy for translators, (iii) translation technology and its teaching, and (iv) translation process research.
 Vanessa has made significant contributions to these areas of knowledge in the form of numerous publications, conference presentations and invited lectures in renowned translations programs worldwide.
 More recently, she has developed a strong interest in (non-)professional translation and interpreting practices in the public sector and other community settings.